RyuZhihao123/Instance-based-RN/README.md

 python3.6 Dataset_generator.py
 ```

 Second, run a network.
 This command will train and test the 'IRN_m' network.
-When training step is finished, the training informations, best model and the predicted results can be obtained in folder './results/IRN_m'.
+When training step is finished, the training informations(MLAE and MSE etc.), best model(on val sets) and the predicted results can be obtained in folder './results/IRN_m'.

 ```
 python3.6 Net_IRNm.py